dmurtari/Code-dozr/README.md

 ## Q&A
 * Have you heard of Code Your Cloud?
 * Can you tap into the underlying runtime of the browser to do realtime JS?
-* Have you heard of ShareLaTech?
+* Have you heard of ShareLaTeX?